christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 #### 2016 - Outbreak of war

-After multiple years of preperation, events in April of 2016 lead to civil war.
+After multiple years of preperation, coordinated attacks in April of 2016 lead to civil war.
-The rotation of german forces to the country was used to strike, while the logistical process was still ongoing.

 The garrisons of the armed forces in Ida Viru, mainly used for training of new recruits, but also for the newly refurbished territorial defense units as well as the Baltic Brigade, were hit simultanously.
-Across all of estonia, bombs and surprise attacks of small cells disabled bridges and important connections to the east.
+Across all of Estonia, bombs and surprise attacks of small cells disabled bridges and important connections to the east.